 The Palma ratio was designed to serve as a metric that is oversensitive to changes in the distribution at the extremes (ie cross funding between top and bottom earners), rather than in the relatively inert middle.
-Based on research conducted by José Babriel Palma was observed that in most countries, the middle class (which is defined as the population set in the 40th to 90th percentiles), take in around half of the total income of the entire population.
-Therefore, the Palma ratio provides a ratio of the total remuneration of the top 10% earners of a company compared to the total remuneration of the bottom 40% earners of the company, eliminating the impact of middle-class earners making up around half of the population.
-The slight regression in both the Gini coefficient and Palma ratio can be ascribed to share avards which vested and the increase in our share price.
+Based on research conducted by José Gabriel Palma it was observed that in most countries, the middle class (which is defined as the population set in the 40th to 90th percentiles), take in around half of the total income of the entire population.
+Therefore, the Palma ratio provides a ratio of the total remuneration of the total remuneration of the total remuneration of the bottom 40% earners of the company, eliminating the impact of middle-class earners making up around half of the population.
+The slight regression in both the Gini coefficient and Palma ratio can be ascribed to share awards which vested and the increase in our share price.